scorpiodiagrams/maths/wiki/pythagoras.md

 :B: at: 180,16
 :C: at: 466,140
 :D: at: 182,138
-bond: A B
+link: A B
-bond: B C
+link: B C
-bond: C A
+link: C A
-bond: B D
+link: B D
 angle: B D A
 angle: C D B
 angle: A B C